mrkline/dstyle/README.md

 **Related:** Can the author actually finish something instead of spinning his wheels in new technologies?

 The author hopes so, but in the meantime he's learning a lot.

+## Retrospective, July 2020

+Writing parsers for actual languages is a lot of work, but building ASTs is a bunch of fun, as is metaprogramming in D.